 Dongguang Palace and Wolji Pond

 You might be asking the same question as I did, why is the pond worth a mention.
-Surly there must be a good reason to have it permanently associated with a once mighty palace.
-Upon seeing it its clear to see why.
+Surely there must be a good reason to have it permanently associated with a once mighty palace.
+Upon seeing it it’s clear to see why!

-For this your option is 2 buses.
-From Gyeongju Intercity Bus Terminal or Gyeongju Station take bus number 600 to Anapji Entrance Bus Stop.
-From Singyeongju Station take bus number 50, 51 or 70
+For this, you have two options.
+From Gyeongju Intercity Bus Terminal or Gyeongju Station take bus number 600 toguide you to Anapji Entrance Bus Stop.
+From Singyeongju Station take bus number 50, 51 or 70.

 If you’re planning to visit here, your best option is to go via Bulguksa Temple (Gyeongju Intercity Bus Terminal or Gyeongju Train Station, bus number 10 or 11).
 From here, take bus number 12 to Seokguram Grotto.

-To get there head to Gyeongju Express Bus Terminal where you can take either bus number 10, 18, 100 or 150 towards Gyeongju World Expo Park stop.
+To get there head to Gyeongju Express Bus Terminal where you can take either bus number 10, 18, 100 or 150 which will guide you towards the Gyeongju World Expo Park stop.
 Bus number 150 happens to pass most major attractions, so the recommended one to take for the whole route.